 This table applies to the duration between contract execution and original completion date.
 Extensions for weather days beyond the original completion date will be for the actual workdays lost each month.

+Lane closures within the project, 60 days or less as indicated in the contract documents, which are impacted by weather will be extended for the actual work days lost each month.
+Lane closures within the project, 61 days or longer as indicated in the contract documents, which are impacted by weather will be extended when the actual work days lost exceeds the number of anticipated work days lost each month as determined by Table 108.06-1.

-The Engineer will not consider weekends and holidays as lost workdays unless the Contractor normally works those days or unless the Engineer directs the Contractor to work those days.
+The Engineer will not consider weekends and holidays as lost workdays unless the DBT normally works those days or unless the Engineer directs the DBT to work those days.

+Delays to the Completion Date for design work for Weather or Seasonal Conditions shall not be considered.

 D. Excusable, Compensable Delays.
-Excusable, compensable delays are delays that are not the Contractor’s fault or responsibility, and are the Department’s fault or responsibility or are determined by judicial proceeding to be the Department’s sole responsibility or are the fault and responsibility of a local government.
-For the following excusable, compensable delays, the Engineer will extend the Completion Date if the conditions specified in are met:
+Excusable, compensable delays are delays that are not the DBT’s fault or responsibility, and are the LPA’s fault or responsibility or are determined by judicial proceeding to be the LPA’s sole responsibility or are the fault and responsibility of a local government.
+For the following excusable, compensable delays, the Engineer will extend the Completion Date if the conditions specified in 108.06.A are met:

-1. Delays due to revised Work as specified in , , or .
+1. Delays due to revised Work as specified in 104.02.B, 104.02.D, or 104.02.F.

 2. Delays due to utility or railroad interference within the Project limits.

-3. Delays due to an Engineer-ordered suspension as specified in .
+3. Delays due to an Engineer-ordered suspension as specified in 104.02.C.

-4. Delays due to acts of the government or a political subdivision other than the Department; however, these compensable delay costs are limited to escalated labor and material costs only, as allowed in and .
+4. Delays due to acts of the government or a political subdivision other than the LPA.

-5. Delays due to the neglect of the Department or its failure to act in a timely manner.
+5. Delays due to the neglect of the LPA or its failure to act in a timely manner.

-Compensation for excusable, compensable delays will be determined by the Engineer according to .
+Compensation for excusable, compensable delays will be determined by the Engineer according to 109.05.D.

 E. Non-Excusable Delays.
-Non-excusable delays are delays that are the Contractor’s fault or responsibility.
+Non-excusable delays are delays that are the DBT’s fault or responsibility.
 All non-excusable delays are non-compensable.

 F. Concurrent Delays.
 Concurrent delays are separate critical delays that occur at the same time.
-When a non-compensable delay is concurrent with a compensable delay, the Contractor is entitled to additional time but not entitled to additional compensation.
+When a non-compensable delay is concurrent with a compensable delay, the DBT is entitled to additional time but not entitled to additional compensation.

 108.07 Failure to Complete on Time.
-If the Contractor fails to complete the Work by the Completion Date, then the Director, if satisfied that the Contractor is making reasonable progress, and deems it in the best interest of the public, may allow the Contractor to continue in control of the Work.
-The Department will pay the Contractor for Work performed on the Project less any liquidated damages incurred.
+If the DBT fails to complete the Work by the Completion Date, then the PRC or CPE, if satisfied that the DBT is making reasonable progress, and deems it in the best interest of the public, may allow the DBT to continue in control of the Work.
+The LPA will pay the DBT for Work performed on the Project less any liquidated damages incurred.

-If the Work is not completed by the Completion Date and the Director permits the Contractor to remain in control, prosecute the Work at as many different places, at such times, and with such forces as the Director requests.
+If the Work is not completed by the Completion Date and the PRC or CPE permits the DBT to remain in control, prosecute the Work at as many different places, at such times, and with such forces as the PRC or CPE requests.
 Provide a written plan for the completion of the Work.

-For each calendar day that Work remains uncompleted after the Completion Date, the Department will deduct the sum specified herein from any money due the Contractor, not as a penalty, but as liquidated damages.
-The Director will adjust the Completion Date or other contractually mandated dates for delays specified in and .
+For each calendar day that Work remains uncompleted after the Completion Date, the LPA will deduct the sum specified herein from any money due the DBT, not as a penalty, but as liquidated damages.
+The PRC or CPE will adjust the Completion Date or other contractually mandated dates for delays specified in 108.06.B.7 and 108.06.D.